 Watershed Sciences, Inc. (WS) collected Light Detection and Ranging (LiDAR) data for the Department of Geology and Mineral Industries (DOGAMI) and the Oregon Department of Forestry (ODF).
 The Areas of Interest (AOIs) cover portions of eight counties in northwest Oregon.
-The extent of requested LiDAR area totals ~1,491,495 acres; the map below shows the extent of the LiDAR area to be delivered, covering ~1,517,599 acres.
-The delivered acreage for the study area is greater than the original amount due to buffering of the original AOIs and flight planning optimization.
-The DoGAMI study areas consist of multiple areas that will be acquired and processed as logistical constraints and weather allow.
-This report will be amended to reflect new data and cumulative statistics for the overall LiDAR survey.
+The extent of requested LiDAR area totals ~1,549,015 acres; the map below shows the extent of the LiDAR area delivered, covering ~1,586,385 acres.
+The delivered acreage for the study area is greater than the original amount due to buffering of the original AOIs for flight planning optimization.
+This is the final, comprehensive data report for all areas in the LiDAR survey.